grnet/synnefo/docs/install-guide-debian.rst

 In our installation we assume that we only have one Ganeti cluster, the one we setup earlier.
-At this point you have to add this backend (Ganeti cluster) to Cyclades assuming that you have setup the :ref:`Rapi User <rapi-user>` correctly.
+At this point you have to add this backend (Ganeti cluster) to Cyclades assuming that you have setup the :ref:`Rapi User <rapi-user-h>` correctly.

 .. code-block:: console